neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 [!cite](novak2021).

-Similar calculation procedures would be used to predict the Nusselt number or other porous media closures such as effective solid conductivities - that is, arameterize the operating space and geometry that affects the physics of interest, run repeated high-resolution calculations, and correlate the data into a form that can then be inserted into Pronghorn using existing material property classes.
+Similar calculation procedures would be used to predict the Nusselt number or other porous media closures such as effective solid conductivities - that is, parameterize the operating space and geometry that affects the physics of interest, run repeated high-resolution calculations, and correlate the data into a form that can then be inserted into Pronghorn using existing material property classes.